Federal Health Care Fraud – 18 U.S.C. § 1347

 To be charged with the crime of healthcare fraud, the prosecutor must prove, beyond a reasonable doubt, that you (as a provider or consumer) intentionally submitted or caused a third party to submit false or misleading information that would be relied on in determining the amount of health care benefits payable.

-Some ways you, as a provider, may be charged with health care fraud are: billing for services not performed; giving a patient a fake diagnosis to justify tests, surgeries, and procedures that are in actuality not necessary; misrepresenting surgeries performed; billing the patient more than the co-pay amount for services already paid for under the benefit plan.
+Some ways you, as a provider, may be charged with health care fraud are billing for services not performed, giving a patient a fake diagnosis to justify tests, surgeries, and procedures that are, in actuality, not necessary, misrepresenting surgeries performed, and billing the patient more than the co-pay amount for services already paid for under the benefit plan.

 As a consumer, you may be charged with health care fraud by filing claims for services and medications not received, using someone else's insurance, and forging/altering bills or receipts.

-Due to the increased amount of health care fraud in the United States, Congress has made it a federal criminal offense, and if you are found guilty of health care fraud, you may face up to ten years in prison and excessive financial penalties.
+Given the escalating instances of healthcare fraud in the United States, Congress has escalated it to a federal criminal offense.
+If found guilty, the penalties can be severe, including up to ten years in prison and substantial financial penalties.

 Defenses to Healthcare Fraud Cases at the Federal Level